 Internal cues for starting and stopping eating are something we’re born with but often lose touch with.
 By tuning into our bodies’ physical hunger and satisfaction cues, we can begin to return to ‘normal’ eating, which is really what mindful eating is all about.

-In the end, our internal cues intuitively support your healthy weight.
+In the end, our internal cues intuitively support the weight that’s right for you.

 Find Peace with Food and Your Weight with Mindful Eating or Intuitive Eating